linesdmoller/cds_lang_line/assignment2/README.md

 - Find the 20 most common geopolitical entities mentioned across each dataset - plot the results as a bar charts

 ## METHODS:
-The dataset used in this project stems from; (https://github.com/computationalstylistics/100_english_novels).

 xx